Update 2025 – January – Covid in Dogs / Dog Infection Symptoms

 They believe the pet, recovering at home, caught it from its owner.

-The UK Health Security Agency (UKHSA) says cases like this are sporadic, and there is no substantial evidence to suggest that dogs, cats, or other pets are passing the virus to humans.
+The UK Health Security Agency (UKHSA) states that cases like this are sporadic, and there is no substantial evidence to suggest that dogs, cats, or other pets are transmitting the virus to humans.

 However, owners and people who work with animals should wash their hands regularly for good hygiene.

-The advice states that animal fur can act as a carrier for the COVID-19 virus for short periods of time, in the same way as other surfaces, such as door handles.
+The advice states that animal fur can act as a carrier for the COVID-19 virus for short periods, in the same way as other surfaces, such as door handles.

 Do not share food, food bowls, or utensils with your pet.